Shawn-Bellazan-jr/template-project/README.md

-Here's a project description for your **GitHub repository** that reflects the structure and goals of your **Gradle Template** project with Dokka integration and JSON-based configuration:

----

 ## Gradle Template with Dokka and JSON Configuration

 This repository provides a **Kotlin Multiplatform Gradle Template** designed to streamline the setup of new projects.
 It includes pre-configured **Dokka** documentation generation and dynamic **JSON-based app settings** for flexible configuration.
 The goal of this template is to help developers kickstart their projects with a clean, scalable, and reusable Gradle setup that supports documentation and configuration management from the start.